-During a Soft Launch or the first promotional campaigns, I would recommend using no more than 5 app installation sources.
+During a soft launch or the first promotional campaigns, we would recommend using no more than 5 app installation sources.

 Before launching a campaign in a given advertising network, try to connect with their support and learn the following things: